HermanSkop/Seaport/README.md

 # Seaport
 Sea port distributor

-Start with typing help in terminal
+Start with typing "help" in terminal